bingyuyiyang/bingyuyiyang.github.io/_projects/4_project.markdown

 ---
 layout: page
-title: project 4
+title: EVB Swapping and Charging
-description: another without an image
+description: A project
 img:
-importance: 3
+importance: 4
 ---

 Every project has a beautiful feature showcase page.